 Officers within our Department, are reporting an increasing number of premises that are being rated 0-2 (non-broadly compliant).
-There is a consequent corresponding increase in the level of enforcement action being taken.
+There is a consequent corresponding increase in the level of enforcement action being taken, including revisits, voluntary or enforced business closures, the service of Hygiene Improvement Notices and prosecutions.